AlexandreBellas/glaut-nested-menu/README.md

 ## Considerations

 - The project has been built with ReactJS with functional components and Vite
-- The tests have been done with Jest
+- The tests have been done with Vitest
 - The styling has been done with CSS modules and inline styling

 ## How to run